-Australia's wood and paper products trade with Indonesia.
+Australia's wood and paper products trade with Hong Kong.

-There is an established trade between Australia and Indonesia in the wood and paper product sectors, although one-sided with a significant trade deficit for Australia of around \$458.7 million.
-A relatively small amount of exports from Australia to Indonesia are concentrated in sawnwood, medium density fibreboard and recovered paper, by value.
-Conversely major imports from Indonesia are concentrated in sawn timber, plywood, miscellaneous forest products, furniture, printing and writing paper, household and sanitary products, packaging and paper manufactures, by value.
+There is a small established trade between Australia and Hong Kong in the wood and paper product sectors.
+A relatively small amount of exports from Australia to Hong Kong are concentrated in round-wood, veneers, printing and writing, paper manufacturers and recovered paper, by value.
+Imports from Hong Kong are paper manufactures and printed articles, by value.

-Table 1 below provides a summary of the volume and value of Australia's wood and paper products imported from, and exported to, Indonesia (where data is available).
+Table 1 below provides a summary of the volume and value of Australia's wood and paper products imported from, and exported to, Hong Kong (where data is available).

-Table 1: Australian Wood and Paper Products imports/exports to Indonesia (2015)
+Table 1: Australian Wood and Paper Products imports/exports to Hong Kong (2016)